VictoriaStetskevych/projects/SQL/05_sql_advanced_data_analytics_baraa/README.md

 <hr>
 </table>

-- yearly performance by product, compared to avd_sales
+- yearly performance by product, compared to average sales
 ```sql
 WITH yearly_product_sales AS (
   SELECT